Surrounded by tropical greenery, the RIU Tequila has a secluded setting and a great pool scene.

 Selected alcoholic and non-alcoholic drinks.
 Minibar and liquor dispenser in room

 Sports and Activities

 2 outdoor pools

 With tonnes of sunbeds and thatched umbrellas dotted around the sun terrace, there's plenty of space to relax and soak up the sun.

 Jalisco buffet restaurant

 For breakfast and dinner.
 Jalisco offers buffet and on the spot cooking stations, where you’ll be able to watch dishes being prepared right in front of your very eyes.
-Themed buffet evenings are held twice a week.
+Themed buffet evenings are held three times a week.
 There are 2 sittings for dinner, the first 7pm to 8.30pm, and the second 9pm to 10.30pm.
 And there's a dress code for dinner.